bbalganjjm/natural_js/files/patch-note.md

  * N.tab : Fixed a bug that sometimes caused tabs to break in appearance when the "tabScroll" option was enabled.
  * N.tab : Changed the feature to use the native scrolling when the tab scroll option is enabled in a browser with a zero scroll size(mobile, etc.).
  * N.tab : Changed the logic that is processed when the tabScroll option is enabled.
+ * N.tab : The jQuery selector string has changed for performance.
- * N.alert : Added spaceClose option.
+ * N.alert : Changed OK and Cancel buttons from "a" tag to "button" tag.

 ## Natural-ARCHITECTURE v0.13.11
  *